nfchiran/nfchiran/README.md

 Hi, On behalf of the Nir03CodersBD I would like to welcome you to my website.
 I am an experienced Web design & Web Developer with excellent knowledge of HTML5, CSS, JAVASCRIPT, SQL, PHP and BOOTSTRAP, Jquery, WordPress and Elementor page builder, WP Bakery page builder, Divi builder also professional graphics designer.
 I have over 4 year experienced on Web Design & Web Development.
 My design is simple & fresh.
 My coding is W3C validated, fresh, SEO optimized and also hand coded.
 I work flexibly with clients to fulfill their design & development needs.
 Work with me and create a amazing website that you are gonna be proud of You.
 Use my work in your Business, Portfolio, Agency, eCommerce & News Portal and Graphics Design etc. I provide the best quality of work in my skills.
 I always try to complete every project within very short time in cheaper rate.
 I am a skilled, hard-worker, good learner & reliable person.
 Trust me with your graphics needs, Web design, Web develops, WordPress develops, HTML5, CSS and Graphics design, and you won’t be disappointed.

-Skills: HTML / CSS / SQL / BOOTSTRAP / PHP /
+Skills: HTML / CSS / SQL / BOOTSTRAP / PHP / SASS / PYTHON

 - 🔭 I’m currently working on Marketplace
 - 🌱 I’m currently learning Javascript